WebOrigami/docs/content/pattern/interface.md

   }) }
 </figure>

-This section introduces an interface suitable for working with such a map, regardless of its underlying data representation.
+We can use an interface to represent such a map, regardless of the data's underlying representation.

 ## The standard `Map` class

-We want to represent a collection of keys associated with values, and JavaScript provides a standard [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class for that exact purpose.
+JavaScript provides a standard [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class for the express purpose of associating keys with values.

 ```js
 const m = new Map();